ldkngan/SQL_Bicycle_Manufacturer_Analysis/README.md

 <img width="1009" height="350" alt="image" src="https://github.com/user-attachments/assets/cdb09a91-e3a3-42d2-9e2e-54cb2d87134f" />

 ## Q8.
 Number of orders and values at Pending status in 2014.
+The goal of this analysis is to **quantify the volume and monetary value of purchase orders remaining in pending status during 2014**.

+By focusing on orders that have not yet progressed beyond the pending stage, this query aims to:
+- Measure the scale of operational backlog in the purchasing process.
+- Assess the financial exposure tied up in unprocessed or delayed orders.
+- Provide visibility into potential bottlenecks within approval or fulfillment workflows.

+This analysis supports **operational efficiency improvement and process monitoring** by highlighting pending workload levels and their impact on procurement performance.

 ```sql
 SELECT
   EXTRACT(YEAR FROM ModifiedDate) AS year